plch/osTicket/README.md

 Prod: `C:\osticket\> phing prod`

 Initial Production Deploy Steps:

 ~~1.
-Install OsTicket v1.11~~
+Install the base OsTicket v1.11 ~~

+2. Install the LDAP and HTTP passthrough plug-ins as instructed.

-2. Import CS Data:
+3. Import CS Data:
-It is best to import CS Data before making any major changes to prod, this will make your life much easier.
-This is because the easiest way to import the CS data is to copy the database over and use OSTicket's builtin upgrader.
+The easiest way to import the CS data is to copy the database over and use OSTicket's builtin upgrader, so this should be done before we proceed with other changes.
 If we need to import data after making data changes to prod, the easiest way to do the import will be to copy the database to a third temporary site, do the upgrade to v1.11 there, then export the data from that temp database to import to the prod site

     1. Export the existing database to SQL:
         a.
 Select drop and create for both database and tables